sanjar-notes/learn-new-lang/README.md

+Update: Solve easy LeetCode questions with the language you want to learn.
+This repo is irrelevant now.
-**Assumption**: You know the usual concepts of programming - loops, conditionals etc.
+~~**Assumption**: You know the usual concepts of programming - loops, conditionals etc.~~

 ### Why
 It's stupid to learn a language from scratch (or from a beginner course).